-Claimed to be world’s thinnest automatic movement with a central rotor, the caliber is also one of the most precise when it comes to perpetual calendars and moonphases.
-In fact, the movement is so accurate that you will have to correct the calendar only once: on March 1, 2100.
-The moonphase module is also accurate enough to require only one correction in 122 years and 44 days.
+Claimed to be the world’s thinnest automatic movement with a central rotor, the caliber is also one of the most precise when it comes to perpetual calendars and moon phases.
+The movement is so accurate that you will have to correct the calendar only once: on March 1, 2100.
+The moon-phase module is also accurate enough to require only one correction in 122 years and 44 days.

-As to the rest of technical specs, it is a pleasure to not that the watch is delivered in a relatively compact case.
+As to the rest of the technical specs, it is a pleasure to note that the watch is delivered in a relatively compact case.

 Available either in 18-carat rose gold (26603OR.OO.D092CR.01) or more affordable stainless steel (26603ST.OO.D002CR.01,) the body of the new timepiece is only 42 millimeters in width and less than 11 millimeters in height: a real breath of fresh air in the world where an automatic “sporty” timekeeper often measures more than 44 mm in diameter and at least 15 mm in thickness!

-As far as availability is concerned, I can only say that, taking into account that the watch was officially presented just a couple of days ago at SIHH 2010 trades show, it is probably still at a ‘prototype’ stage of development with first production examples coming to a store near you closer to Thanksgiving or something like that.
+As far as availability is concerned, I can only say that taking into account that the collection was officially presented just a couple of days ago at SIHH 2010 trades show, it is probably still at a ‘prototype’ stage of development with first production examples coming to a store near you closer to Thanksgiving or something like that.